fifi1ous/ADKI_sk2/README.md

 ### [U2 - Building Simplification](https://github.com/fifi1ous/ADKI_sk2/tree/main/U2)
 #### [Assignment](https://web.natur.cuni.cz/~bayertom/images/courses/Adk/adkcv2.pdf)
 This folder contains the implementation of algorithms to solve the **Building Simplification**. using the following methods:
+- **Minimum Area Enclosing Rectangle**: Rotate the convex hull of the building and compute the bounding box.
+The bounding box with minimal area is rotated back and resized to have the same area as the original polygon, then serves as the simplified building.
+- **Principal Component Analysis (PCA)**: Uses PCA analysis to determine the main directions in the building and create a rectangle oriented by PCA with the same area as the original polygon, which then serves as the simplified building.
+For PCA is used the **[Eigen library](https://gitlab.com/libeigen/eigen)**.
+- **Longest Edge**: Finds the longest edge of the polygon, which then serves as the main direction for building generalization.
+- **Wall Average**: Calculates the weighted average of the directions of all edges, using the length of the edge as the weight.
+This serves as the main direction for building generalization.
+- **Weighted Bisector**: Finds the two longest diagonals and uses their weighted average direction as the main direction for building generalization.
+- **Methods for Convex Hull**: Utilizes the following methods to compute the convex hull:
+  - **Jarvis Scan**
+  - **Graham Scan**
+- **Handling Singular Cases**: Manages special cases in convex hull generation to ensure robustness.
+- **Loading shpefiles**: Uses **[Shapelib](https://shapelib.maptools.org/)** to process shapefiles.
+- **Graphical User Interface (GUI)**: Built with **[Qt Framework](https://qt.io/)** for interactive visualization.